Symbols for toric Eisenstein cocycles and arithmetic applications: Preliminaries

-The cohomology class $\Theta_{com}(n)$ are valued in $\text{Chains}(n)_n$ respectively, which are the top-degree parts of complexes with the entire top homology group quotiented out: in particular, in the latter case, we have quotiented by the fundamental class of the sphere.
-As we will see in section \ref{section:realization}, the realizations of these modules will live in a \emph{quotient} of motivic cohomology groups of $\mathbb{G}_m^n$.

-We will see that in order to have realizations valued in the motivic cohomology groups themselves, one needs to lift the classes/cocycles to be valued in $\widetilde{\text{Chains}}(n)_n$, i.e lift over the copy of the rank-$1$ free module $\mathbb{Z}$ corresponding to the fundamental class of $S^{n-1}$.
+The cohomology class $\Theta^{S^{n-1}}(n)$ is valued in $C(n)$; in particular, we have quotiented by the fundamental class of the sphere.
+As we will see in section \ref{section:realization}, the realizations of these modules will live in a \emph{quotient} of motivic cohomology groups of $\mathbb{G}_m^n$ by a rank-one submodule coming from the ``orientation obstruction'' of the fundamental class.
+In \cite[\S5]{SV}, the authors show that their cocycle (which agrees with ours for the case $\SL_2(\Z)$) can be lifted over this obstruction after inverting $6$; in this section, we indicate how this generalizes.
+In particular, we will to lift our cocycles to be valued in $\tilde{C}(n)$, i.e lift over the copy of the rank-$1$ free module $\mathbb{Z}$ corresponding to the fundamental class of $S^{n-1}$.